-- 3.3.7.1 The surveyor(s) may require thickness measurements in any part of the ship's structure where wastage signs are evident or where wastage is normally found.
-Minimum requirements for thickness measurement at special survey according to UR Z7, table 1. - 3.3.7.2 Thickness measurements are to be taken in not less than three locations, as shown in fig 3.3.7.2 and 3.3.7.3 in forward and aft areas of all plates, except where the Rules state otherwise.
+- 3.3.7.1 The surveyor(s) may require thickness measurements in any part of the ship's structure where wastage signs are evident or where wastage is normally found. - 3.3.7.2 Thickness measurements are to be taken in not less than three locations, as shown in fig 3.3.7.2 in forward and aft areas of all plates, except where the Rules state otherwise.

 Where the plates cross the ballast/cargo tanks boundaries, separate measurements are to be taken for the area of plating in way of each type of tank.
-In all cases, reported measurements are to represent the average of multiple measurements taken on each plate or stiffener.
+In all cases, reported measurements are represent the average of multiple to measurements taken on each plate or stiffener.
 These measurements show the average thickness of plates subject to wastage by uniform corrosion.
 Measurements indicating local corrosion are to be excluded from the average.
-For this purpose, average of the remaining measurements is to be taken and, if the measurements which correspond to local corrosion differ in more than 1,5 mm from that average, they are to be discarded.
+For this purpose, average of the remaining measurements is to be taken and, if the measurements which correspond to local corrosion differ in more than 1.5 mm from that average, they are to be discarded.

-- 3.3.7.3 Where measured plates are renewed, the thicknesses of adjacent plates in the same strake are to be reported. - 3.3.7.4 Thickness measurements are normally to be taken by means of ultrasonic test equipment (or with an equivalent degree of accuracy for the tested materials) by a company qualified as Grade A or
+- 3.3.7.3 Where measured plates are renewed, the thicknesses of adjacent plates in the same strake are to be reported. - 3.3.7.4 Thickness measurements are normally to be taken by means of ultrasonic test equipment (or with an equivalent degree of accuracy for the tested materials) by a company qualified as Grade A or Grade B, according to ICS Class

-- Grade B, according to ICS Class Procedure for Approval of Companies and Personnel that carry out thickness measurements in ships. - 3.3.7.5 The degree of supervision or check testing by ICS Class of the thickness measurements carried out by a company is dependent upon the grade on the Certificate of Approval extended by ICS Class. - 3.3.7.6 The work of companies having Grade A approval is subject to check testing by ICS Class.
+Procedure for Approval of Companies and Personnel that carry out thickness measurements in ships.

+- 3.3.7.5 The degree of supervision or check testing by ICS Class of the thickness measurements carried out by a company is dependent upon the grade on the Certificate of Approval extended by ICS Class. - 3.3.7.6 The work of companies having Grade A approval is subject to check testing by ICS Class.